 In 2021, the Family Court Division handled more than 2793 juvenile delinquency referrals and approximately 1107 new Interstate Child Support cases.

 New attorneys are primarily placed in the Juvenile Delinquency Unit.
 The Family Court Division is ideal for attorneys with a passion for juvenile justice.
 First-year attorneys in the Family Court Division’s Juvenile Delinquency Unit carry a caseload and are responsible for all aspects of the practice.
 This includes community outreach and engagement, case investigation, motion practice, conducting extensive discovery, and courtroom litigation including pre-trial hearings, trials and dispositional hearings.
-First-year attorneys are assigned to a four-month rotation in evening court where they work weekday evenings at 100 Centre Street.
+The Division has offices in each of the five boroughs and new attorneys will be assigned to one office.
+First-year attorneys are also assigned to a four-month rotation in evening court where they work weekday evenings at 100 Centre Street.

 Summer Interns are primarily placed in the Juvenile Delinquency Unit.
 Interns in the Family Court Division will work with attorneys to investigate cases.
-Interns will conduct interviews with complainants and law enforcement personnel with the goal of drafting accusatory petitions, and may appear in Family Court to conduct pre-petition detention hearings (where a decision is made whether to hold the accused in custody pending the outcome of the case), arraignments, court conferences, evidence suppression hearings, fact-finding hearings (at which guilt or innocence is established) and dispositional hearings (where the court determines the appropriate penalties or services to be provided).
+Interns will conduct interviews with complainants and law enforcement personnel with the goal of drafting accusatory petitions, and may appear in Family Court to conduct pre-petition detention hearings (where a decision is made whether to hold the accused in custody pending the outcome of the case), arraignments, court conferences, and dispositional hearings (where the court determines the appropriate outcome or services to be provided).
+Interns may also assist attorneys with evidence suppression hearings and fact-finding hearings (at which guilt or innocence is established).
 Interns can argue on the record in Family Court, under the supervision of an attorney, pursuant to a student practice order.
+The Division has offices in each of the five boroughs and interns will be assigned to one office.